Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 ## Documentation

-The detailed documentation explaining how to integrate the SDK and how to use a session to take a payment can be found in Access Worldpay documentation at [https://developer.worldpay.com](https://developer.worldpay.com/docs/access-worldpay/checkout/react-native)
+The detailed documentation explaining how to integrate the SDK and how to use a session to take a payment can be found starting with the [React Native section](https://developer.worldpay.com/docs/access-worldpay/checkout/react-native) of the [Access Worldpay documentation](https://developer.worldpay.com)

 ## Compatibility